Styd051/DOOM64-Super-EX-Plus/README.md

 # The Credits
 -Gibbon for the port EX+

--CRANEO for the sprite Chaingunner  in style DOOM64
+-CRANEO for the sprite Chaingunner and Belphegor of BD in style DOOM64

 -DrPyspy for the sprite Revenant and sprite Arch-vile in style DOOM64